-Poor planning for Data Migration can impact the solution, the project time and lead to panicked, last-minute work just before go-live, a time that's already stressful and overburdened.
+So you might be surprised that this one made the list, but we've seen it impact the solution and the project timeline.
+Poor planning for Data Migration can lead to panicked, last-minute work just before go-live, a time that's already stressful and overburdened.